 Interest in cooperatives, especially the establishment of cooperatives, has now become a necessity that must be owned by a generation of students who at least adhere to the principles of cooperatives, especially openness, democracy and justice, in which these three principles are in accordance with the personality of the millennial generation.
+Internet users use the internet to communicate and conduct transactions, sell goods, do business, and work (Andriani et al., 2022).
 Cooperatives are financial institutions that are able to reach all fields of economic activity.
 By working together, all creative and innovative ideas will be realized through the principle of mutual success, established, managed together, and developed together (Novendra & Setiani, 2021).
-Interest can be represented as a linear effect and refers to interesting factors that influence certain behaviors.
-The stronger a person's interest, the greater the likelihood of performing this behavior, or it can be said that interest is a special tendency of individuals towards an action or series of actions.
+Along with increasingly sharp competition due to rapid technological changes and drastic changes in every aspect of human life, every organization needs human resources with competencies to provide excellent and valuable services.
+(Faidal & Anshori, 2011) Interest can be represented as a linear effect and refers to interesting factors that influence certain behaviors.
+Competence is the ability to apply knowledge, skills, behavior, and personality to perform tasks, both individually and organizationally, in order to achieve excellent work performance.
+(Hidayat et al., 2022) The stronger a person's interest, the greater the likelihood of performing this behavior, or it can be said that interest is a special tendency of individuals towards an action or series of actions.
 Therefore, the main determinant of interest is a person's confidence in starting and doing something.
 Therefore, interest rates can be used as a reasonable basic approach to understanding what determines a person's attraction to become a member of a cooperative (Suasana et al., 2019).

 Student interest in cooperatives is still very low, it can be seen from the low number of members who are still students.
-This research aims to find out what influences student interest in cooperatives.
+When consumers purchase a product or brand, they will gain a brand experience (Wantara et al., 2023) .This research aims to find out what influences student interest in cooperatives.
 This can be used by the government or universities to find ways to build student interest in cooperatives.
 This is important because students will participate in advancing cooperatives in Indonesia.
 With a high interest in cooperatives, there will be many new innovations that can be done to advance cooperatives in Indonesia because students tend to have new ideas that can be developed into things that have a positive effect on development.
 Interest can be represented as a linear effect and refers to interesting factors that influence certain behaviors.
 The stronger a person's interest, the greater the likelihood of performing the behavior, or it can be said that interest is a special tendency of individuals towards an action or series of actions.
 Therefore, the main determinant of interest is a person's belief in starting and doing something.
 Therefore, interest rates can be used as a fundamental approach to understanding what determines a person's attraction to become a member of a cooperative (Hestiningtyas & Nurdiansyah, 2022).